A massive list of all the best and most essential accessories and gear for the Canon RP.

 Camera Straps

-Peak Design ClutchAvailable At: Amazon This is what I use for my primary camera.
-This hand strap connects to the Canon RP lugs and comes with a plate that you mount for the bottom.
-The bottom plate and the top of the strap provide you with areas to connect the bigger peak design staps with those little quick connection ties.
-When I’m traveling around I can connect the strap, then when I’m shooting I take off the strap and just go with the handgrip.
-It’s a system I really enjoy and I highly recommend it.
-This even comes with an Arca-swiss base plate so the camera is always ready to go on a tripod. |
+I use this hand strap for my primary camera.
+It connects to the Canon RP lugs and comes with a plate you mount for the bottom.
+The bottom plate and the top of the strap provide areas to connect the bigger peak design straps with those little quick connection ties.
+When I’m traveling, I can connect the strap, and then when I’m shooting, I take off the strap and just use the handgrip.
+It’s a system I really enjoy, and I highly recommend it.
+This even comes with an Arca-swiss base plate, so the camera is always ready to go on a tripod. |

-Peak Design StrapAvailable At: Amazon Peak Design makes a lot of different sizes and styles of straps.
-The Canon RP is a fairly small and lightweight camera so you probably don’t need a very heavy strap.
-I use the medium size strap and it works great with the Clutch system.
-It works great on my EOS R so it will also work great on the RP. |
+Peak Design makes straps in many different sizes and styles.
+The Canon RP is a fairly small and lightweight camera, so you probably don’t need a very heavy strap.
+I use the medium-size strap, and it works great with the Clutch system.
+It works great on my EOS R, so it will also work great on the RP. |

 Cleaning Accessories

-Rocket Air BlasterAvailable At: Amazon Rocket Air blasters are one of the most important accessories a photographer can have.
-Using air blasters is critical for cleaning off the sensor from dust and debris and it’s also the easiest way to clean the sensor.
-I own several of these and I always pack one in my bag if I know I’m going to be changing my lenses on location.
+Rocket Air blasters are among the most important accessories a photographer can have.
+They are critical for cleaning the sensor from dust and debris and are also the easiest way to clean it.
+I own several of these, and I always pack one in my bag if I know I’m going to be changing my lenses on location.
 Don’t forget to keep the back of your lens caps clean.
-Pro-tip: if you have toddlers running around putting everything in their mouths, be sure to always give the thing a few blasts before using it on your sensor.
-Little kids love to play with these if they can get their hands on them and I once used mine on a lens and blasted a bunch of baby spit right onto the front element. |
+Pro-tip: if you have toddlers running around putting everything in their mouths, always give the thing a few blasts before using it on your sensor.
+Little kids love to play with these if they can get their hands on them.
+I once used mine on a lens and blasted a bunch of baby spit right onto the front element. |

-Micro-Fiber Cleaning Cloths 6-PackAvailable At: Amazon While a T-shirt is fine for cleaning off your lens or rear LCD screen out on the go, it’s nice to have some micro-fiber cleaning cloths to give your gear a thorough cleaning before or after shooting.
-These won’t leave dust and lint on your lenses like clothing will and this is really the only way to perfectly clean a UV filter before installing it on your lens. |
+Micro-Fiber Cleaning Cloths 6-PackAvailable At: Amazon While a T-shirt is fine for cleaning off your lens or rear LCD screen out on the go, it’s nice to have some micro-fiber cleaning cloths to thoroughly clean your gear before or after shooting.
+These won’t leave dust and lint on your lenses like clothing will and this is the only way to perfectly clean a UV filter before installing it on your lens. |

-Sensor BrushAvailable At: Amazon You’ll eventually find that you get little pieces of dust stuck to your sensor that just don’t want to come off with the air blaster.
+You’ll eventually find that you get little pieces of dust stuck to your sensor that just don’t want to come off with the air blaster.
 The next step is to use a sensor brush.
 I highly recommend you try a sensor brush before you run out and buy the sensor swabs to clean with the wet method.
 99% of the time you don’t need to use the wet method on your sensor unless you have oil on it from touching it.
-You have to keep these packed in their tube and in their bag to keep it as clean as possible.
-Use the air blaster to clean the bristols before applying them to your sensor. |
+You must keep these packed in their tube and in their bag to keep them as clean as possible.
+Use the air blaster to clean the bristols before applying them to your sensor.
+Eventually these brushes will get dirty and shouldn’t be used on your sensor, but then they make great brushes for cleaning all the corners of your camera. |

 Best Accessories Canon EOS RP | Conclusions